glaw2000/project1-church-safeguarding/README.md

  I used a contrast checker on a practice repo where I set the colours up to ensure they passed for accessibilty.

  Typography
- I went with a standard I'd seen used in previous code institute projects to start with and if time allows I will look into different options from google fonts.
+ I went with a standard sans serif I'd seen used in previous code institute projects to start with and if time allows I will look into different options from google fonts.

-Imagery using pexels
+Used free imagery fron pexels and existing church logo.

 Page features will include a basic get in touch form, clickable links to further information and icons for social media links.

 ## Roadmap and future features
 Ideas for releases in the future:
+Add a hero image to fill width of screen below the Emergency message - church candle imagery.
 Improve typography
-More detailed forms
+Include a option for complaints
+Format the tables better
+Format the text around the images to have a better use of white space when viewed on large screens.
+Use hover over links rather than traditional underlined hyperlinks.
+Reduce height of footer by making the contact form a pop up rather than a static form.
+Add more information to the footer.

 ## **Technologies & Programs Used**
 - HTML5